-Taiwan, like its neighbors in East Asia, is well known for its buxiban, often translated as cram school, and literally meaning "make-up class" or "catch-up class" or to learn more advanced classes.
-Nearly all students attend some sort of buxiban, whether for mathematics, computer skills, English, other foreign languages, or exam preparation (college, graduate school, TOEFL, GRE, SAT, etc.).
+Taiwan, like its neighbours in East Asia, is well known for its buxiban, often translated as cram school, and literally meaning "make-up class" or "catch-up class" or to learn more advanced classes.
+Nearly all students attend some sort of buxiban, whether for mathematics, computer skills, English, other foreign languages, or exam preparation (university, graduate school, TOEFL, GRE, SAT, etc.).

 Being a subtropical island, Taiwan is suitable for tea planting.
-Therefore, tea arts and tea ceremony are a very common way of enjoying tea in Taiwan, especially in Taipei Maokong and Chiayi Alishan.
+Therefore, tea arts and tea ceremony are a very common way of enjoying tea in Taiwan, especially in Maokong, Taipei and Alishan, Chiayi.
 The most common teas in Taiwan are oolongs such as Iron Goddess and Alpine Oolong.
-Due to the multiculturalism in Taiwan, tea culture also can be seen associated with many of the classical arts, for examples, calligraphy, flower arts, incense arts, etc. The most famous drink in Taiwan chosen by the foreigners is pearl milk tea (also known as bubble tea or boba), which is also originated from tea culture.
+Due to the multiculturalism in Taiwan, tea culture also can be seen associated with many of the classical arts, for examples, calligraphy, flower arts, incense arts, etc. Also, the world-famous Bubble Tea, aka BOBA, is also originated from the tea culture in Taiwan.
 It is so popular in Taiwan that you can find bubble tea shops almost everywhere in Taiwan.

 - Popular culture

-Cell phones are very popular in Taiwan.
+Mobile phones are very popular in Taiwan.
 Mobile penetration rate stands at just over 100%.
-Nowadays, it is easy to contact each other in Tawian.
-In addition to cell phone using, Internet cafes are also accessible.
-Often, the internet cafes offer food and drink.
-Talking about the music, Hip-hop culture from the United States also flourishes in Taiwan.
-Since 1949, Taiwan had managed to develop itself into the center of Chinese pop culture (also known as "C-pop").
-Today, the commercial Chinese music industry in the world is still largely dominated by Taiwanese pop artists.
+Nowadays, it is easy to contact each other in Taiwan.
+In addition to Moblie phone use, internet cafes are also accessible.
+Often, internet cafes offer food and drink.
+Since 1949, Taiwan had managed to develop itself into the centre of Chinese pop culture (also known as "C-pop").
+Today, the commercial Mandarin music industry in the world is still largely dominated by Taiwanese pop artists.

-From now on, to avoid improper behavior and raise the awareness of SCOPE regulation during the exchanging periods, we will ask incomings to sign their signature on the document of SCOPE Terms and Condition if any LC/hospitals requires to do so.
+To avoid improper behaviour and raise the awareness of SCOPE regulation during the exchanging periods, we will ask incomings to sign their signature on the document of SCOPE Terms and Condition if any LC/hospitals require to do so.